ChapLip Library

 • Title your manuscript.

-• Choose either Times New Roman or Arial, 12-point for text, 14-point for titles.
+• Choose Arial 12-point for text, 14-point for titles.

 • Choose to use either All Caps or First Letter Cap for all titles.